Teresa P. Pica

-Teresa P. Pica (26 September 1945 – 15 November 2011), also known as Tere Pica, was Professor of Education at the University of Pennsylvania Graduate School of Education, a post she held from 1983 until her death in 2011.
+Teresa P. Pica (26 September 1945 – 15 November 2011), also known as Tere Pica, was a professor of education at the University of Pennsylvania Graduate School of Education, a post she held from 1983 until her death in 2011.
 Her areas of expertise included second language acquisition, language curriculum design, approaches to classroom practice, and classroom discourse analysis.
 Pica was well known for her pioneering work in task-based language learning and published widely in established international journals in the field of English as a foreign or second language and applied linguistics.

 Early years

-Before entering the field of TESOL, Pica was a speech and language pathologist.
-She earned her Ph.D. in educational linguistics from the University of Pennsylvania Graduate School of Education in three years, graduating in 1982.
-Pica graduated from the College of New Rochelle (bachelor's degree, English and speech communications, 1967) and Columbia University with a master's degree in speech pathology in 1969.
+Before entering the field of Teachers of English to Speakers of Other Languages (TESOL), Pica was a speech and language pathologist, working at the Child Development Center in Mount Vernon, New York, where she established a pre-school language stimulation program.